Fitness Volt

 1. Sissy squat

-Despite the discouraging name, sissy squats are anything but easy.
-In fact, even if you just use your body weight, this exercise will hammer your quads, especially that all-important vastus lateralis.
+Don’t let the name fool you, sissy squats are anything but easy.
+Even if you just use your body weight, this exercise will hammer your quads, especially that all-important vastus lateralis.

 Do this exercise at the start of your leg workouts to pre-fatigue your quads or at the end to finish them off.
 Think of it as an all-natural leg extension movement.